-If you have been in the market for a new forklift, you may have heard the term “lithium ion” floating around in regards to battery options.
-But what is a lithium ion battery?
-A lithium ion battery is a type of rechargeable battery that is commonly found in home and portable electronics, such as cell phones.
+If you have been in the market for a new forklift, you may have heard the term “lithium-ion batteries” floating around.
+But what is a lithium-ion battery?
+A lithium-ion battery is a type of rechargeable battery that is commonly found in home and portable electronics, such as cell phones.
 These batteries are growing in popularity and have grown as a replacement for lead-acid batteries.

-- They can be used in light or heavy duty application.
+- They can be used in light or heavy-duty applications.

 - And with over 140 years of development, they are reliable too.

 - They have to be cycled down to 20% and then fully charged.